-Despite trying not to, we constantly consume the mostly bad news, like massive unemployment and poverty raising its ugly head to bite more people every day.
+Despite trying not to, we constantly consume the mostly bad news, like massive unemployment and poverty raising their ugly two-faced head to bite more people every day.
 Most of all, there’s the very palpable and justifiable fear of painful death that might be lurking in the shadows, possibly coming for people we care about and even ourselves.
 Over 2.6 million people have become infected and 183,000 have died, all in less than a sporting season.
 All this from a tiny microscopic virus that’s invisible to the naked eye.
 We know this is happening and try as we might to look away, we have yet to fully comprehend and make sense of it.
 Every day, Dorothy Parker’s question is worth asking: “What fresh hell is this?”
-There is no manual, but there is blog.
+There is no manual, but at least there is blogging to try to come to terms with it.

 We each do whatever one needs to make it through the day.
-For some, that’s being in a hospital trying to save lives.
+For some, that’s being in a hospital trying to save lives (or be saved).
 For others, it’s taking care of kids, elderly, disabled, the mentally ill, prisoners.
-For still more, it’s staying home working or not working.
-Chores, cooking, projects, reading, books, movies, tv shows, naps, the internet, perhaps nothing.
+For still more, it’s staying home working — or not working.
+If you’re lucky, you have time and energy for chores, cooking, projects, reading, books, movies, tv shows, naps, the internet — or perhaps doing very little, at times nothing.
 We’re approaching a month of Sheltering in Place orders in Austin.
 I am in the mostly at home and unemployed camp, for now.
-And home has to change very soon, so my job is finding a place to live… during a god damn pandemic.
+And home has to change very soon, so my job is finding a new place to live… during a god damn pandemic.

 I shared this with my doctor, who called for a three-month appointment.
-It should have been in the office but is not unless you’re having a real problem, due to due to the coronavirus.
+It should have been in the office but is done by phone, due to due to the coronavirus, unless you’re having a real problem.
 Fortunately, I seem to be alright physically, beyond the usual aches, pains and chronic fatigue.
+Daily biking and lack of sleep are surely involved.
 We talked a while, and I felt reassured that today at least, I’m doing relatively well.
 Underneath her somehow calming accent and efficient answers to my questions, which she handled quickly to get to the next patient, I felt from her a genuine concern.
 It was nice.
 Whether it was real or imagined, I don’t know.
 But I feel gratitude for it anyway.
 Follow up appointments were made, and I refilled a prescription for a rescue inhaler.
 Just in case I get IT.

 There are different ways to deal with stress, some healthier than others.
 For me as a fathlete, exercise is the main one.
 Bicycling, yoga, and walking.
-Recently I saw a semi-stray cat who it turns out is called Shadow.
+Recently on one of my daily walks, I saw a semi-stray cat who it turns out is called Shadow.
 He’s a bit of a wild boy about the neighborhood.
-He’ll come when I call and enjoys the affection, and the feeling’s mutual.
+He’ll come when I call and enjoys the attention, and the feeling’s mutual.
 The streets were largely vacant, as usual.
 The occasional passerby greets me, or ignores me.
 What passes for rush hour now was quiet and mostly over, and a breeze carried the warmth from the setting sun across the grass, foliage and treetops of the placid streets.

-Late the other afternoon a friend came by and joined me for another walk.
+Late the other afternoon a friend came by and joined me for another walk, with masks, staying apart.
 We talked about all kinds of things.
 Near the end of two miles, I suggested we name some things we might do differently when this is all over, or even sooner.
 Here are a few:

 - take better care of ourselves through diet and exercise